locker/leetcode/README.md

 The solution executable built by the makefile is named `solution`.

-The `by-difficulty` directory contains symlinks to solution directories grouped by difficulty (easy, medium, hard).
+The `by-difficulty` and `by-tag` directories contain symlinks to solution directories grouped by difficulty (easy, medium, hard) and tag, respectively.

-`add-solution.sh` is a shell script that given a problem name and difficulty creates the corresponding solution directory from the template and makes a symlink to it in the `by-difficulty` directory.
+`add-solution.sh` is a shell script that given a problem name, difficulty, and a comma-separated list of tags creates the corresponding solution directory from the template and makes symlinks to it in the `by-difficulty` and `by-tag` directories.

 Prerequisites
 -------------